tessG/Torsdagsopgaver4-Scanner-and-File/README.md

 ---

 ## Task 4.
 Textbased menu for a game
+In this program the user is presented with a list of option.
+When he types an option, the program will print a respons that corresponds to his choice.
 4.a Create an entity class, Menu and a client class, Main with a main method.

 4.b In the main method create an ArrayList of type String called 'options' with the following values: